top of page

 1977 was the last of 4 straight sets with 660 cards - two new clubs were added that year, the Mariners and Blue Jays, and in 1978 Topps expanded its set size to fully accommodate the additional teams.
 In 1977, most teams had fewer players than usual in the set, and the Jays and M's had the least, with out-sized representation on the 4-player rookie cards in the set.
 Every Blue Jay and Mariner card is a paint job, since Topps was unable to use spring shots from their 1977 camps until 1978.

 1977 cards are distinctive - the team name appears along the top border in large, bold-colored letters.
 To its right is the player's position in a small colorful flag, and beneath it is the player's name in a large, clear font.
-The balance of the card is taken by the player's image, inside a double-lined border, and containing a faux-autograph.
+The balance of the card is taken by the player's image, inside a double-lined border, and cards feature faux-autographs.

 The backs were printed in two shades of green against gray.
 A small cartoon offers a tidbit of baseball history and the entire reverse image is depicted on two stands with tufts of grass giving the appearance of a large score board.